-When we worship, we gather as Christian brothers and sisters to meet with the triune God in a way agreeable to His revealed will.
+When we worship, we gather as Christian brothers and sisters to meet with the Triune God in a way agreeable to His revealed will (the Bible).

 The Purpose of Worship